A mouse is one of the two most common devices for navigating in PC games, the other one is keyboard.

-Then last year, they decided to released its second iteration G903, and it looks same as G900.
-Plus, it's one of the only two wireless mice to be compatible with the Logitech's latest PowerPlay pad.
+Then in 2017, they decided to released its second iteration, G903, and it looks same as G900.
+Plus, it's one of the only two wireless mice (at the time of this roundup) to be compatible with the Logitech's latest PowerPlay pad technology.

 Simply put, this pad charges your wireless mouse while you're playing games with it.
 This feature essentially removes your dependency to plug in/dock your mouse.